joeri-juramento/juramento_tech.security/research/authentication/2020-08_Matrix-Passwordless-Login_vGit.md

 Though very potentially very useful, a password manager or vault is a bandaid design solution to the negative cascade effect of the world of Passwords.
 Passwords try to solve the problem of secure authentication / identification.
 If you are reading this you know that <u>passwords are not solving that problem most elegantly</u> even though historically it makes total sense we (humans) started there.

 I think Passwordless (or Credential-less) logons are the next generation of authentication where there is no (encrypted) shared secret between client-user and server like a password (which can be stolen, re-used, shared etc).
 I recognise Steve Gibson's SQRL technology and <u>Yubico's & Microsoft's **FIDO2** integration as such next-generation technologies</u>.
-This article focuses on SecurityKey authentication.
+This article focuses on Security Key authentication.

-#### Today
+### Today

 Using a <u>YubiKey (5+) or Security Key is a Passwordless option that is **available today**</u>, though, as you might have surmised from this article – referencing the big table – <u>it is not integrated yet as seamless as one would desire</u>, but hopefully support will continue to grow.
 At the moment, one cannot give the user a serviced Yubikey, without sharing the account password because the Yubikey-authentication is not supported on every contact-point in the Microsoft services world. <u>The **Password remains mandatory** in some situations.</u> (Timestamped statement 8th of August, 2020)